Lorna Herseth: Personal life

 Herseth was born in Columbia, South Dakota on April 5, 1909.
 Her parents, Albert and Ida Yeske Buntrock, were German immigrants.
 She was the youngest of 11 children.
 Herseth attended Northern State Teacher's College and earned a teaching credential after two years of study.

 She married Ralph Herseth, who served as Governor of South Dakota from 1959 to 1961, on December 23, 1937.
 They had dated for nine years prior to getting married.
-Together they had three children, Karen, Connie, and Ralph Lars.
+Together they had three children, Karen, Connie, and Lars.

-Their son, Ralph Lars Herseth, served in the South Dakota State Legislature.
+Their son, Lars Herseth, served in the South Dakota State Legislature.
 Their granddaughter, Stephanie Herseth Sandlin, served in the United States House of Representatives.
 Herseth served as mentor to Sandlin.
 During her life, Herseth lived in Houghton, South Dakota and in Pierre, South Dakota.
 She was a Lutheran.
 She died at her home on the Herseth Ranch in Houghton on September 8, 1994, and was buried in Houghton Cemetery.